ntentan/yentu/docs/Getting-Started-With-Yentu.md

 Getting Started with Yentu
 ==========================
-Yentu manipulates databases through migration scripts.
-Migrations are simple PHP scripts which contain instructions on what to do when database objects are created or removed.
-For yentu to work in your project, you need a place to store database configuration files and the migration scripts.

-There are two major ways of getting your project to work with yentu.
-You can either write a new set of migrations or import an existing schema from an existing database for your initial migration.
-The approach you choose depends on how far you have gone with your project.
-Projects which already have an existing schema can import their schema into a new migration other projects can just start writing migrations straight away.
+There are two major ways of getting your project started on yentu.
+If you have an existing project, you can import its current schema as a yentu migration and continue from there.
+If you are starting a new project, too, you can just go ahead and write your migration files.

 Importing a Schema
 ------------------